Does Audio Deepfake Detection Generalize?: Datasets

 In order to evaluate our models on realistic unseen data in-the-wild, we additionally create and publish a new audio deefake dataset, c.f.~\Cref{fig:dataset_schema}.
 It consists of $37.9$ hours of audio clips that are either fake ($17.2$ hours) or real ($20.7$ hours).
-We feature English-speaking celebrities and politicians, both from present and past\footnote{record available at \href{https://deepfake-demo.aisec.fraunhofer.de/in_the_wild}{deepfake-demo.aisec.fraunhofer.de/in\_the\_wild}}.
+We feature English-speaking celebrities and politicians, both from present and past\footnote{available at \href{https://huggingface.co/datasets/mueller91/In-The-Wild}{https://huggingface.co/datasets/mueller91/In-The-Wild}}.
 The fake clips are created by segmenting $219$ of publicly available video and audio files that explicitly advertise audio deepfakes.
+Since the speakers talk absurdly and out-of-character (`Donald Trump reads Star Wars'), it is easy to verify that the audio files are really spoofed.
 We then manually collect corresponding genuine instances from the same speakers using publicly available material such as podcasts, speeches, etc. We take care to include clips where the type of speaker, style, emotions, etc. are similar to the fake (e.g., for a fake speech by Barack Obama, we include an authentic speech and try to find similar values for background noise, emotions, duration, etc.).
 The clips have an average length of $4.3$ seconds and are converted to `wav' after downloading.
-All recordings were converted to $8$ bits and downsampled to 16 kHz (the highest common frequency in the original recordings).
+All recordings were downsampled to 16 kHz (the highest common frequency in the original recordings).
 Clips were collected from publicly available sources such as social networks and popular video sharing platforms.
 This dataset is intended as evaluation data: it allows evaluation of a model's cross-database capabilities on a realistic use case.